Skip to main content

 If you require immigration permission to return to the UK to complete your course, make sure you allow sufficient time to apply for and obtain your new immigration permission.
 You can find information about immigration and interrupting on the Changes to Studies page and we have helpful guidance to support you to make a student visa application.

-It is very important to understand how your funding, tuition fee liability, student immigration permission (if applicable) will be affected during a period of interruption as well as how you will financially support yourself while you take time out of your studies.
-Choose from the list below for factors to consider.
+The list below highlights factors to consider.
 You also read our information about other practicalities to take into account while you are no longer attending a course at Queen Mary.

-You should check with your School if there are any course related issues, for example will the module options or course structure remain the same when you return to your course.
+Your School can advise if there are any course related issues, for example will the module options or course structure remain the same when you return to your course.

 Research degree students should read the Research Degrees Office information.